In An Ever-Changing Music Industry, Cash For Hits Remains A Constant

 As long as there has been a music industry, there have been attempts — both overt and clandestine — to manufacture hits.
 You can look as far back as the early 20th century, when musicians known as "song pluggers" were paid to promote sheet music.

-During radio's golden age, commercial brands during radio's golden age often produced and underwrote live broadcasts, says media historian Cynthia Meyers.
+During radio's golden age, commercial brands often produced and underwrote live broadcasts, says media historian Cynthia Meyers.

 "There were no advertisements during the music program," Meyers says.
 "They hoped that the audience would feel very favorably toward them for financing free radio programming."